dart-archive/dart_enhancement_proposals/Walkthrough.md

 It probably *won't* have actual proposed spec language changes, at least not initially.
 The set of people who can write that kind of stuff correctly is very small.
-Fortunately, we have a few on staff, so as Jan's proposal reaches maturity, we can help fill this in.
+Fortunately, we have a few on staff, so as Kate's proposal reaches maturity, we can help fill this in.
 Of course, she's welcome to work on it too.
 It's her proposal, after all.